Best student laptops 2020: the best laptops for students revealed

-A student’s laptop – it’s their TV, web browser, gaming system and, occasionally, their word processor too, so getting the best student laptop is critical to their studies and more.
+A student’s computer – it’s their TV, web browser, gaming system and, occasionally, their word processor too, so getting the best student laptop is critical to their studies and more.

 The Microsoft Surface Book 2 is category-defying.
 It’s a laptop that detaches to become a tablet, it can be reattached back to front to become something of a whiteboard and, with pen input support, it’s an ideal note-taking tool, too.
 Costing as much as £3,000, it’s definitely not a budget option.
 But if you need an all-rounder, this is the one.